jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

   - Control which users/groups can access Session Manager and which instances.
   - Use tags to restrict access to only specific EC2 instances
   - Access SSM + write to S3 + write to CloudWatch
-- Optionally, you can restrict commands a user can run in a session
+- Optionally, we can restrict commands a user can run in a session

 # 11. Systems Manager - Default Host Management Configuration